Postgraduate study in Architecture

 What can you study in Architecture?

+Take your architectural knowledge to the next level with a postgraduate qualification.
 Depending on your career aspirations, you can choose to complete a recognised professional masters programme, or undertake a more research-oriented degree.

 To become a practising architect, you must complete the Master of Architecture (Professional) or one of the three combined masters programmes that build on it, followed by further registration requirements, as set by the New Zealand Registered Architects Board (NZRAB).